-Meet the other half of our personal protection system, a dog to deter predators, alert me to their presence, and protect my wife when she takes a walk.
+Meet the other half of our personal protection system, a dog to deter predators, alert me to their presence, protect my wife when she takes a walk, and guard the property when we're gone.

-Dax was a Dutch Shepherd bitch.
-For 14 years she was a very sweet, beguiling, conniving, kind, tolerant, and independent dog with a vexatious sense of humor (who, me?).
-I selected this challenge of a breed because of their intelligence, independence, toughness, courage, and most important, drive for work.
-These dogs were bred as police dogs and NOT for conformation or sport competitions (less true today).
+The Dutch Shepherd is a challenging breed because of their intelligence, independence, toughness, energy, and most important, drive for work.
 Dutch KNPV dog training is physically grueling (a qualification trial takes two full days).
 They must be willing to work through pain against a real adversary while exercising the discernment not to attack distractions or human expressions of mere disability or curiosity, all while standing guard without the handler present.
+These dogs were bred for police and military tasks and NOT for conformation or sport competitions (less true today).

 What I do, crawling around, bent over, weeding, logging, digging, loading, involves long hours under often trying conditions (100°+heat).
 Watching my back can be BORING, unrelenting, repetitive, uncomfortable, and occasionally stressful for a dog.
-She needs to know where to be as I move, undirected, and how to get there despite serious physical obstacles.
+She needs to know where to be as I move, undirected, and how to get there despite physical obstacles.
 She must be agile and persistent.
 She MUST break off a chase on command.
 She can't be spooked by bushwhackers, chainsaws, guns, or falling trees.
 And she'd better be nice to the cats.